fronzbot/fronzbot.github.io/_posts/2017-12-27-bringing-vhs-to-the-future.md

 ### Capturing the video

 Once I had the equipment, I needed to actually capture the video.
-To do this, I fired up my Windows 10 virutal machine (again, running on [UnRaid](https://lime-technology.com)) and I used an awesome (and free) piece of software called [VirtualDub](http://virtualdub.org).
+To do this, I fired up my Windows 10 virtual machine (again, running on [UnRaid](https://lime-technology.com)) and I used an awesome (and free) piece of software called [VirtualDub](http://virtualdub.org).
 After selecting `Capture AVI` in the menu and ensuring the correct capture device was selected, I began to capture the video.

 But wait.